ryantrinkle/reflex-nyhug/README.md

 # reflex-nyhug

-The source code for the talk at https://www.youtube.com/watch?v=mYvkcskJbc4 will be posted here soon.
-Please "Watch" this repository for updates.
+This repository is the source code for the talk at https://www.youtube.com/watch?v=mYvkcskJbc4.